 If you purchase the ADSs in this offering, you will pay more for each ADS than the corresponding amount paid by existing shareholders for their ordinary shares.
-As a result, you will experience immediate and substantial dilution of approximately US\$ per ADS, assuming that no outstanding options to acquire ordinary shares are exercised.
-This number represents the difference between the assumed initial public offering price of US\$ per ADS, being the mid-point of the estimated range of the initial offering price shown on the front cover of this prospectus, and our pro forma net tangible book value per ADS as of March 31, 2020, after giving effect to this offering.
+As a result, you will experience immediate and substantial dilution of approximately US\$12.70 per ADS, assuming that no outstanding options to acquire ordinary shares are exercised.
+This number represents the difference between the initial public offering price of US\$16.00 per ADS and our pro forma net tangible book value per ADS as of March 31, 2020, after giving effect to this offering.
 You may experience further dilution to the extent that our ordinary shares are issued upon exercise of any share options.
 See "Dilution" for a more complete description of how the value of your investment in ADSs will be diluted upon completion of this offering.